NargesArabMazar/secret_click_counter/README.md

 Secret Click Counter
 A Flutter package that counts clicks on any widget and shows a dialog with developers' names after 40 clicks.
 Installation
-Add this to your pubspec.yaml:
+Add the following to your pubspec.yaml:
 dependencies:
   secret_click_counter: ^1.0.0